sjyk/datacleaning-benchmark/README.md

 Noise

 * Constraint based noise
+  * white does an input file of constraints look like
+  * given a constraint how to generate errors
+  * gvine a set of constraints, how to generate errors
 * Constraint based noise + synthetic noise
 * Graphics of celaning opertations and applying subpaths in tnhe graph
 * Samples of ground truth